Books of Kings: The Moabite war (3:1–27)

-Several other prophets begin complaining that their meeting place with Elisha is too small, so he agrees to allow them to build a new one on the banks of the Jordan.
-During the building, someone's borrowed axehead falls in the river but miraculously floats.
+The Aramean wars (6:8–8:29)

 By this point, Aram is back at war with Israel.
 Elisha warns the king of Israel where the Arameans are camped several times, frustrating the king of Aram, who seeks him out.
-One morning, Elisha wakes up to find Dothan, the city where he is staying, surrounded by Arameans, frightening his servant, until Elisha shows him the angels protecting them.
+One morning, Elisha wakes up to find Dothan, the city where he is staying, surrounded by Arameans.
+His servant is frightened, until Elisha shows him the angels protecting them.
 He then prays that the Aramean army go blind, and they do.
-He then leads them to Samaria, where there eyes are opened.
+He then leads them to Samaria, where their eyes are opened.

 The king of Israel asks Elisha whether he should kill them, but Elisha instead tells him to treat them with hospitality.
-This ends the war, but the peace is short-lived as soon Ben-Hadad is back at war and laying siege to Samaria.
-The resulting famine gets so severe that soon people are killing and eating each other's children.
+This ends the war, but soon Ben-Hadad is back at war and laying siege to Samaria.
+The resulting famine gets so severe that soon people resort to cannibalism.
 The king feels the best way to deal with the situation is to execute Elisha, blaming God for the famine.
 Elisha prophesies that huge amounts of the finest flour and barley will soon come to Samaria, but that the king's official will not taste any of it.

 Four lepers sit at the gate of Samaria and decide to surrender to the Arameans in the hope of not dying in the famine.
-However, God made the Arameans hear horses and chariots the night before and, thinking the Hittites and Egyptians were helping the Israelites, they fled.
-The lepers find the abandoned camp and, after some looting, realise they need to tell the king.
-He is suspicious, but after he sends soldiers as far as the Jordan, he realises they have truly retreated.
+God made the Arameans hear horses and chariots the night before and, thinking the Hittites and Egyptians were helping the Israelites, they fled.
+The lepers find the abandoned camp and tell the king.
 The Samaritans then go and plunder the camp, driving down the price of food in the city.
 In the chaos, the king's official who was with him when he went to see Elisha is trampled to death.